-In many marketing functions, the original 4Ps is not a tool that gets used every day.
+In most marketing functions, the original 4Ps aren’t used every day.

-Day to day though, it’s the recommendations and actions from the 4Ps that take up the most time.
+Day to day, it’s the recommendations and actions from the 4Ps which take up the most time.

 You need to make your plans happen.
-For that, you’re going to be looking at projects.
+For that, you look at projects.
 And that leads us to the first of our alternative 4Ps of marketing – project management.

-Out of curiosity, we recently dusted off our very old copy of Kotler’s Marketing Management book to see how it covered project management.
+Out of curiosity, we dusted off our ancient copy of Kotler’s Marketing Management to see how it covered project management.